OlafZielke-EQ/MCQsim/01_Mstuff/README.md

   Install by double-clicking the installation file (e.g., _A_Geometry_MCQsim_TREADinstall.app_ or _A_Geometry_MCQsim_TREAD_install.exe_) and then follow the instructions.

+  > [!IMPORTANT]
-  **_IMPORTANT:_** This installation process includes downloading MATLAB resources from mathworks.com that are needed to run the GUIs.
+This installation process includes downloading MATLAB resources from mathworks.com that are needed to run the GUIs.
 This should happen automatically during the installation process but can be a bit slow.

   **_IMPORTANT:_** It appears that sudo rights are necessary to install the standalones on Ubuntu.